What If Power Got Erased From Politics Equation?

 Just a Job---Not a Pedestal of Might

 And guess what---my El Presidente would have a "job"---he would not be anything like "the most powerful man in the world".
-Personally, I don't feel so insecure in this world as to need my Big Daddy to be stronger than all other Daddies in the world.
+Personally, I don't feel so insecure in this world as to need my Big Daddy to be strongest among all other Daddies in the world.

-By the way, you folks who may be sensitive about genders, don't mind my using only male gender for my model of president---I am 72 and I get tired and bored mentioning both genders every time, although of course, I mean either of them equally.
+By the way, you folks who may be sensitive about genders, don't mind my using only male gender for my model of a president---I am 73 and I get tired and bored mentioning both genders every time, although of course, I mean either of them equally.

-Now, where was I...yes, my kind of president would be an employee of the Supreme Court which would go strictly by the Constitution, leaving no improvisations and discretions to the president.
+Now, where was I...yes, my kind of president would be an employee of the Supreme Court which would go strictly by the Constitution, leaving no improvisations and discretions to his political creativity.

-They would be watching him like a bunch of hawks, and supposing that the Constitution says so, he would have to work for the best interests of the majority, not just the "ruling class" whispering orders behind the throne.
+They would be watching him like a bunch of hawks, and assuming that the Constitution would require so, he would have to work for the best interests of the majority, not just the "upper class" acting as whisperers behind the throne.

-Screw them, if you ask me, they got their billions, and they should be enjoying them somewhere at a rich resort surrounded by a harem of beauties and a cardiologist for just in case---but they should stay clear of politics.
-Just like your bus driver should stay clear of splitting atoms and sending a rocket into space.
+If you ask me, they got their billions, and they should be enjoying them somewhere at a rich resort surrounded by a harem of beauties and a cardiologist for just in case---but they should keep clear of politics, along with clerics.
+Just like your bus driver should stay clear of splitting atoms and sending rockets into space, the rich should be denied access to governmental affairs.

 Now, I can sense so many of you already clenching your fists and yelling into your computer screen: "Wait a minute!
 What about voting and democracy?!
 Screw that if I can't call my president names!
 Demonstrating is so much fun!
 Man, don't you like street socializing and venting out all the accumulated crap from job, from kids and wife, and your better-doing friends?!"